unibo-spe/spe-slides/content/_index.md

 # Extra

-There is some additional material not involving the course, that gets shipped together with it though.
+Some additional material is not part of the course, but is shipped together with it.

 Typically, because it's somewhat related.